Dev Patel: 2020–present: Expansion into directing

 Patel made his directorial debut with the 2024 action thriller film Monkey Man, as announced in 2018.
 In addition to directing, Patel stars in the film, and is credited as a co-writer and producer.
 The film was initially set to be distributed by Netflix, but Jordan Peele, having seen the film, felt that it deserved a theatrical release instead, so he acquired it from Netflix under his Monkeypaw Productions banner.
 Monkey Man had its world premiere at South by Southwest on 11 March 2024.
 It had its Sydney premiere on 2 April 2024, and was released in Australian cinemas on 4 April 2024.
 It was released by Universal Pictures in the US on 5 April 2024.

 Patel will executive produce and star in the Miramax miniseries The Key Man as disgraced businessman Arif Naqvi, and was initially set to join Olivia Colman in Wicker before dropping out.

 Personal life

 Patel began dating his Slumdog Millionaire co-star Freida Pinto in 2009.
 On 10 December 2014, the couple announced that they had split after nearly six years of dating.
 In March 2017, Patel's relationship with Australian actress Tilda Cobham-Hervey became public.
 They met nine months earlier on the set of Hotel Mumbai.
 In April 2022 they moved to Cobham-Hervey's home town, Adelaide.
 The couple posed for photographs together for the first time on the red carpet at the Los Angeles premiere of Patel's debut feature as a director, Monkey Man, on 2 April 2024.

-In August 2022, Patel featured in the local news after he broke up a fight in Gouger Street in Adelaide city centre.
+In August 2022, Patel was featured in local Australian news after he broke up a knife fight in Gouger Street in Adelaide.